196th Infantry Brigade (United States): Service in the Vietnam War

 The brigade was reactivated in September 1965 at Fort Devens Massachusetts, where it was originally scheduled to be sent to the Dominican Republic.
-Instead, the Army rushed it to Vietnam, the Brigade departing on 15 July 1966 via transport ships and arriving on 14 August 1966 at Tây Ninh Combat Base.
+Instead, the Army rushed it to South Vietnam, the Brigade departing on 15 July 1966 via transport ships and arriving on 14 August 1966 at Tây Ninh Combat Base.
 It began operations almost immediately in the western area of III Corps Tactical Zone.
 The brigade conducted Operation Cedar Falls, Gadsden, Lancaster, Junction City, Benton, and Attleboro (in War Zone C of Tay Ninh Province).
 Attleboro turned into a major action after a large enemy base camp was found on 19 October 1966.

-In April 1967, Gen. William Westmoreland ordered the formation of a division sized Army task force to reinforce American forces in I Corps Tactical Zone.
+In April 1967, COMUSMACV General William Westmoreland ordered the formation of a division sized Army task force to reinforce American forces in I Corps Tactical Zone.
 The 196th was selected to form a part of the task force.
 Task Force Oregon became operational on 20 April 1967, when troops from the 196th landed at Chu Lai Base Area in I Corps.
 Over the next month, it was joined by the 1st Brigade, 101st Airborne Division and the 3rd Brigade, 25th Infantry Division (later redesignated the 3rd Brigade, 4th Infantry Division).
 In September 1967 Task Force Oregon was redesignated the 23rd Infantry Division (Americal) and an official change of colors ceremony was held on 26 October 1967.
-Later, the 1st Brigade, 101st Airborne and the 3rd Brigade, 25th Infantry Division were replaced by the 198th and 11th Light Infantry Brigades.
+Later, the 1st Brigade, 101st Airborne and the 3rd Brigade, 25th Infantry Division were replaced by the 11th Light Infantry and 198th Brigades.

 As part of the 23rd, the 196th participated in Operations Wheeler/Wallowa, Golden Fleece, Fayette Canyon, Frederick Hill, Lamar Plain, Elk Canyon I and Elk Canyon II.
-In early May 1968, the Brigade's 2nd Battalion, 1st Infantry Regiments was flown in to assist other US forces at the Battle of Kham Duc.
+In early May 1968, the Brigade's 2nd Battalion, 1st Infantry Regiment was flown in to assist other US forces at the Battle of Kham Duc.
 On 29 November 1971, the 196th became a separate temporary entity to safeguard this same area of operations.
 An entire company of the 196th was also involved in opposing the war by famously sitting down on the battlefield.

 In April 1972, the 196th moved to Da Nang to assist in port security duties.
 Units of the brigade were rotated through Phu Bai Combat Base to provide base security.
-The brigade finally left Vietnam on 29 June 1972 as the last combat brigade to leave Vietnam.
+The brigade finally left South Vietnam on 29 June 1972 as the last combat brigade to leave Vietnam.
 The 196th served in Vietnam from 15 July 1966 through 29 June 1972.
 The brigade suffered 1,188 killed-in-action, and 5,591 wounded-in-action during its service in Vietnam.